strugee/strugee.github.com/src/blog/rss-and-pagination-on-strugee.net.md

-# Post information
+---

-This post was published as "RSS and pagination on strugee.net" at "1484074081 UTC-5" by "Alex Jordan", and was categorized as "development,blaggregator".
+title: "RSS and pagination on strugee.net"

-# Post text
+time:
+  epoch: 1484074081
+  utcoffset: "UTC-5"
+author: "Alex Jordan"
+categories:
+  - development
+  - blaggregator
+---

 RSS and pagination are now enabled on strugee.net's blog, thanks to [stratic-indexes-to-rss][] and [stratic-paginate-indexes][] respectively.